 Wider Source Separation

 Wide tow sources can increase efficiency.
-Alternatively, a combination of high-density spreads and wider towing of sources can offer a cost-effective method to achieve denser spatial sampling and improve near-offset distribution.
-By tuning the configuration, both shallow and deeper targets can be optimally imaged.
+Alternatively, a combination of dense receiver spreads and wider sources can deliver cost-effective dense spatial sampling with improved near-offset distribution.
+Both shallow and deeper targets can be optimally imaged by tuning the configuration.

-Read about the latest tailored acquisition solutions, highlighting the benefits of wide-tow sources, in our First Break article, ‘Redefining marine towed-streamer acquisition’.
+Read about PGS's tailored acquisition solutions with the benefits of wide-tow sources in this First Break article, ‘Redefining marine towed-streamer acquisition’.

 Marine seismic source arrays are traditionally towed between the innermost two streamers.
 The resulting CMP-surface-coverage-per-sail-line is sometimes referred to as the 'brush'.
-The width of this coverage brush corresponds to half the width of the streamer spread, and the brush grows wider with increasing source separation.
-Consequently, the sail-line separation can be increased to gain efficiency.
-However, wider source separation introduces a pattern of zero-fold sublines centered around the sail-line boundaries, this needs to be accommodated for by data reconstruction in signal processing and imaging.
+The width of this coverage brush corresponds to half the width of the streamer spread and the brush grows wider with increasing source separation.
+Consequently, sail-line separation can be increased to gain efficiency.

-Recently, PGS completed the Viking Graben GeoStreamer X survey, using a single vessel operation in the North Sea, successfully towing a 225 m wide source with triple arrays, with sources distributed very close to the streamer front ends.
+In 2020, PGS completed the second Viking Graben GeoStreamer X survey, using a single vessel operation, successfully towing a 250 m wide source with triple arrays, with sources distributed very close to the streamer front ends.